lg-gonzalez-juarez/PlanningTestB2/pages/md/unit08.md

 - They speak very **quietly**
 - People dress very **well**

+{% include tip.html content="
-* Use adverbs to say how people do things
+<br> * Use adverbs to say how people do things
-* Adverbs usually go after the verb
+<br> * Adverbs usually go after the verb
+" %}

-- I speak English very well NOT: I speak very well English
+- I speak English very well <span class="label label-danger">NOT: I speak very well English</span>

-* Look at the chart for how to make adverbs
+{% include tip.html content="Look at the chart for how to make adverbs" %}

 Adjective| Adverb|
 -|-|